minoobeyzavi/Twinkle/README.md

 ## Motivation

-Today’s media is social which means that it consists not only of consumption but also expression and these two are absolutely intertwined; whatever you consume has been expressed by someone else.
-Sharing your expression is the definition of caring what others think.
-A social media personality is a performance.
-Those who can speak well, to the point and with lucidity, practice!
+Today’s media is social which means that it consists not only of consumption but also expression and these two are absolutely intertwined and a social media personality is a performance.
+Those who can speak well, to the point and with lucidity, practice.
 Most people tend to experience and value a certain amount of reserve when it comes to expression on Twitter.
 That way they can preserve some of their mystery and subtlety.
 They can escape unnecessary judgment and recover the power of their own voice.